-It’s strange being back at the Lushington clinic, most people have been asking me that I must be planning my next trip.
+It’s strange being back at the Lushington clinic in Eastbourne, most people have been asking me that I must be planning my next trip.
 The realism is that I’m really enjoying being back in practice.
 It’s a fantastic feeling, helping people again, and I can’t wait to help more people.
 While my wife and I were away it was a fantastic experience but I felt like my purpose was to be away and to travel and for me that wasn’t enough for the long term.
 Since returning I feel like I have my purpose back.
 I’m helping people again and that makes me happy.
 Here is an example of someone who I have seen since I’ve returned and I’m really proud of how well we have worked together to get her back to where she wants to be.

 First new patient back

 This lady I’ve recently started seeing has been seeing chiropractors for years for her neck.
 This had been where she was previously living and also since she had moved to Eastbourne.
 She only came to see me because she had acute low back pain and the person that she normally saw wasn’t open.
 This pain was severe and debilitating and had come on when she had bent over to pick something up.
 This is a really common onset of pain but the key thing for me was finding out what had caused the issue.

 For me, she clearly had an underlying issue, as she had done this kind of bending a million times before and it wasn’t this one occasion that started this all off.

 On further questioning it was revealed that she had actually been getting a mild low back pain on the left-hand side for about six months.
 This pain was very infrequent and not severe therefore was not concerning her, but I believe this was the initial signs that this acute low back pain was going to happen.
 On examination she had no radicular signs, meaning she had no pain in the legs or tingling or numbness, there was also no weakness present.
 Examination revealed that the pain stemmed from the sacroiliac joint, which are the joints that connect the pelvis and the lower back.